Company - HEMA

 Merge related categories

-Decrease the size of categories to display more and remove friction
+Decrease the UI size of categories to display more and remove friction of scrolling

-Hema is a big organisation and a lot of decisions need to go through a lot of sign-offs
+Hema is a large-scale organization and a lot of decisions need to go through a lot of sign-offs

-A lot of different factors influece how buyers search for things.
+A lot of different factors influence how buyers search for things

-We understood that no matter how you cateforise the information architecture, in commerce website, 9 out of 10 people will use the search rather than the menu
+We understood that no matter how you categorize the information architecture, in commerce website, 7 out of 10 people will use the search rather than the menu